 Arugula is the only green used in this arugula pear salad.
 If you prefer to blend arugula with another green consider bibb lettuce or a mix of spring lettuces.
 Check out our guide on how to wash and store lettuce greens!

 Lemon peel and juice are both used in this recipe.
 You’ll need just one lemon.

-Pecans are toasted in olive oil which is then used in the vinaigrette.
-The toasted nuts are tossed into the salad for flavor and crunch.
+Pecans get toasted in olive oil which is then used in the flavor-packed vinaigrette.
+The toasted nuts are then tossed into the salad for flavor and crunch.

 Fennel seeds are used to infuse the oil with flavor.
 Once cooked in the oil, they are sprinkled over the salad for small pops of flavor.

 Pear is one of the shining ingredients of this arugula pear salad.
-Any variety will work but I prefer a bartlett.
+Any variety will work but we prefer a Bartlett.

 Blue cheese or fresh goat cheese can be used here.
 Blue cheese works the best with the other flavors of the salad, but use what you like best!

 FAQs & Test Kitchen Tips

 You can make the vinaigrette and the nut and spice topping ahead of time.
 Let the nut and spice mixture cool completely before transferring to an airtight container.
 Store at room temperature for up to 1 day or in the refrigerator for 4 days.
 It’s likely the nuts will lose some of their crunch during storage so you may want to briefly retoast them in a skillet before serving.